Department of Neuroscience, Developmental and Regenerative Biology

 NDRB 1033.
 Drugs and Society.
 (3-0) 3 Credit Hours.

 An examination of licit and illicit drugs and their biosocial effects.
-Topics include pharmacology of alcohol, stimulants, hallucinogens, addiction, and abuse.
+Topics include the pharmacology of alcohol, stimulants, hallucinogens, addiction, and abuse.
 May be applied toward the Core Curriculum requirement in Social and Behavioral Sciences.
-(Same as BIO 1033.
-Credit cannot be earned for both NDRB 1033 and BIO 1033.)
+Formerly BIO 1033.
+Credit cannot be earned for both NDRB 1033 and BIO 1033.
 Generally offered: Fall, Spring.
-Course Fees: LRC1 $12; LRS1 $46.20; STSI $21.60.
+Course Fee: LRC1 $12; LRS1 $46.20; STSI $21.60.

 NDRB 2113.
 Introduction to Neuroscience.
 (3-0) 3 Credit Hours.

-Prerequisite: BIO 1203 (formerly BIO 1404).
+Prerequisite: BIO 1203.
 An introduction to the interdisciplinary field of Neuroscience, including understanding of the foundations of brain function, behavior, and neurological diseases from molecular, neuroanatomical, neurophysiological, neurochemical, and behavioral points of view.
 Generally offered: Fall, Spring.
-Course Fees: LRS1 $46.20, STSI $21.60.
+Course Fee: LRS1 $46.20; IUB1 $10.

 NDRB 3433.
 Neurobiology.
 (3-0) 3 Credit Hours.

 Prerequisite: NDRB 2113.
 Anatomy and physiology of nervous systems and the mechanisms of neuronal functions.
-Formerly BIO 3433.
-Credit cannot be earned for both NDRB 3433 and BIO 3433.
+(Formerly BIO 3433.
+Credit cannot be earned for both NDRB 3433 and BIO 3433.)
 Generally offered: Fall, Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course fee: IUB1 $10.

 NDRB 3453.
 Neuroscience and Our Future.
 (3-0) 3 Credit Hours.

 Prerequisite: NDRB 2113.
 A discussion of the implications of recent Neuroscience discoveries.
 Students will use available literature and their own powers of reason to separate fact from fantasy and determine what future applications of Neuroscience may be possible.
 (Formerly BIO 3453.
 Credit cannot be earned for both NDRB 3453 and BIO 3453.)
 Generally offered: Spring.
-Differential Tuition: $150.
-Course fee: IUB1 $10.
+This course has Differential Tuition.
+Course Fee: IUB1 $10.

 NDRB 3463.
 Brain Diseases.
 (3-0) 3 Credit Hours.

-Prerequisite: NDRB 3433.
+Prerequisite: NDRB 2113.
 A study of selected major brain diseases and neurological disorders, their underlying causes and treatments, and an emphasis on molecular mechanisms.
 Generally offered: Fall.
-Differential Tuition: $150.
-Course fee: IUB1 $10.
+This course has Differential Tuition.
+Course Fee: IUB1 $10.

 NDRB 3623.
 Neuropsychopharmacology.
 (3-0) 3 Credit Hours.

 Prerequisite: NDRB 3433.
 A study of the pharmacology of drugs that affect the function of the central nervous system.
 Topics include drug-receptor interactions, drugs of abuse, and drugs used to treat mental illness.
 (Formerly BIO 3623.
 Credit cannot be earned for both NDRB 3623 and BIO 3623.)
 Generally offered: Fall.
-Differential Tuition: $150.
-Course fee: IUB1 $10.
+This course has Differential Tuition.
+Course Fee: IUB1 $10.

 NDRB 3663.
 Human Embryology.
 (3-0) 3 Credit Hours.

 Prerequisite: BIO 2313.
 Development of the human embryo from fertilization to the birth of the fetus.
 The origin of various tissues and organs will be followed during development.
 Environmental and genetic factors that can alter development will be discussed.
 (Formerly BIO 3663.
 Credit cannot be earned for both NDRB 3663 and BIO 3663.)
 Generally offered: Fall.
-Differential Tuition: $150.
-Course fee: IUB1 $10.
+This course has Differential Tuition.
+Course Fee: IUB1 $10.

 NDRB 3813.
 Cell Biology.
 (3-0) 3 Credit Hours.

-Prerequisites: BIO 2313; prior completion of BIO 3513 is recommended.
+Prerequisite: BIO 2313; prior completion of BCH 2903, BCH 3303, or BCH 3313 is recommended.
 A study of cellular molecules and metabolic processes, synthesis and regulation of macromolecules, differential gene expression, membranes and organelles, cytoskeleton, cell cycle, and growth of normal and neoplastic cells.
-Credit cannot be earned for both NDRB 3813 and BME 3114.
-(Formerly BIO 3813, credit also cannot be earned for both NDRB 3813 and BIO 3813.)
+(Formerly BIO 3813.
+Credit cannot be earned for both NDRB 3813 and BIO 3813 or BME 3114.)
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $150.
-Course fee: IUB1 $10.
+This course has Differential Tuition.
+Course Fee: IUB1 $10; DL01 $75.

 NDRB 3913.
 Molecular Biology.
 (3-0) 3 Credit Hours.

-Prerequisite: BIO 2313; prior completion of BIO 3513 is recommended.
+Prerequisite: BIO 2313; prior completion of BCH 2903, BCH 3303, or BCH 3313 is recommended.
 A study of nucleotides, DNA, replication, recombination, RNA, transcription, genetic code, translation, genomes, and chromosomes.
 (Formerly BIO 3913.
 Credit cannot be earned for both NDRB 3913 and BIO 3913.)
 Generally offered: Fall, Spring.
-Differential Tuition: $150.
-Course fee: IUB1 $10.
+This course has Differential Tuition.
+Course Fee: IUB1 $10.

 NDRB 3993.
 Principles of Cancer Biology.
 (3-0) 3 Credit Hours.

-Prerequisite: BIO 1203 (formerly BIO 1404).
+Prerequisite: BIO 1203.
 A broad introduction to mechanisms that produce oncogenes and tumor suppressor genes.
 Methodologies of cancer assessment and prevention will be reviewed.
 (Formerly BIO 3933.
 Credit cannot be earned for both NDRB 3993 and BIO 3933.)
 Generally offered: Fall, Spring.
-Differential Tuition: $150.
-Course fee: IUB1 $10.
+This course has Differential Tuition.
+Course Fee: IUB1 $10.

 NDRB 4143.
 Developmental Biology.
 (3-0) 3 Credit Hours.

 Prerequisite: BIO 2313; prior completion of NDRB 3813 is recommended.
 The course covers interrelated topics such as pluripotency, cell fate specification, differentiation, patterning, organogenesis, morphogenesis, regeneration, and tissue engineering with an emphasis on human pluripotent stem cells and translational applications/emerging technologies related to regenerative medicine such as CRISPR/Cas9 gene editing and 3D organoids.
 Generally offered: Spring.
-Differential Tuition: $150.
-Course fee: IUB1 $10.
+This course has Differential Tuition.
+Course Fee: IUB1 $10.

-Prerequisites: BIO 2313, NDRB 3813, and NDRB 3433.
+Prerequisite: NDRB 3813 and NDRB 3433, or consent of instructor.
 A comparative developmental approach will be used to understand patterning mechanisms that control formation of the nervous system along the major axes of the body.
 Other topics include epigenetic mechanisms regulating neuronal plasticity and disease.
 Generally offered: Fall.
-Differential Tuition: $150.
-Course fee: IUB1 $10.
+This course has Differential Tuition.
+Course Fee: IUB1 $10.

 NDRB 4583.
 Emergent Properties of Neural Circuits.
 (3-0) 3 Credit Hours.

 Prerequisite: NDRB 3433.
 An exploration of how interesting and useful functions arise in networks of neurons based on fundamental principles of cellular neurophysiology, neuroanatomy, and neurochemistry.
 (Formerly BIO 4583.
 Credit cannot be earned for both NDRB 4583 and BIO 4583.)
 Generally offered: Spring.
-Differential Tuition: $150.
-Course fee: IUB1 $10.
+This course has Differential Tuition.
+Course Fee: IUB1 $10.

 NDRB 4683.
 Neural Data Science.
 (3-0) 3 Credit Hours.

-Prerequisites: MAT 1193, CS 1063 or DS 4013, STA 1403 or PSY 2073, and NDRB 2113.
+Prerequisite: STA 1403, CS 1063, and NDRB 3433, or equivalents, or consent of instructor.
 Analysis and interpretation of neurophysiological data, such as spike trains and EEG traces recorded from behaving animals or human subjects.
 While gaining hands-on computer-programming experience, this course will examine how neuroscientists use data analysis to investigate open questions.
 Lastly, more advanced “data science” techniques will tackle the complex data sets that arise from innovative brain-machine interfaces.
 Generally offered: Spring.
-Differential Tuition: $150.
-Course fee: IUB1 $10.
+This course has Differential Tuition.
+Course Fee: IUB1 $10.

 NDRB 4783.
 Computational Neuroscience.
 (3-0) 3 Credit Hours.

-Prerequisites: MAT 1193, CS 1063 or DS 4013, STA 1403 or PSY 2073, and NDRB 2113, or consent of the instructor.
+Prerequisite: MAT 1193 and CS 1063 (or equivalents), and NDRB 2113, or consent of the instructor.
 An introduction to brain modeling and computational approaches to brain function.
 Topics include neural coding and the computational properties of neurons and neuronal networks.
 Generally offered: Fall.
-Differential Tuition: $150.
-Course fee: IUB1 $10.
+This course has Differential Tuition.
+Course Fee: IUB1 $10.

 NDRB 4823.
 Cognitive Neuroscience.
 (3-0) 3 Credit Hours.